-Health News & Notes: Free Vit.
-D in Scotland; Essential Oils Clean Indoor Air; Magnesium for ADHD KidsJulia Woodford December 8, 2020
+Health News: Essential Oils Clean Indoor Air; Oregano is Antiviral; Magnesium Helps ADHD KidsJulia Woodford January 15, 2023

 Essential Oils Freshen Indoor Air, Kill Germs, Sanitize Surfaces

 As we move inside to escape the winter cold, indoor air quality becomes more important than ever.
-So it’s a perfect time to introduce essential oils into the home to freshen the air, kill germs, and sanitize surfaces.
+This is especially true because more of us are more prone to sickness during this time.
+So make sure to know the best essential oils for cold and flu.
+And it’s a perfect time to introduce essential oils into the home to freshen the air, kill germs, and sanitize surfaces.

 One popular essential oil recipe combines oil of clove, cinnamon, rosemary, and eucalyptus.
 This blend, known as “Thieves”, is thought to have been invented during the time of the Bubonic Plague back in 1413 by thieves who used it for protection while robbing corpses of plague victims.
 The story goes that the thieves would put the oil blend on their hands, temples, and face masks, believing it to have antibacterial and antiviral properties.